 Can I Own Body Armor?

 Absolutely.
-We sell to all law-abiding U.S. citizens, Law Enforcement Officers, First Responders, member of the Military, etc. There is only one exception.
+We sell to all law-abiding U.S. citizens, Law Enforcement Officers, First Responders, member of the Military, etc. However, there are two exceptions.
 Because of state laws, Connecticut does not allow online sales of body armor.
 While it is legal to own armor in Connecticut as a civilian, purchasing it must be a face to face transaction.
 Residents of New York state are also now restricted from the purchase of body armor unless their profession falls into one of the categories listed here (New York Body Armor Laws).

 Do you Ship Internationally?